If you are getting the recommended amount of slumber — seven to nine hours a night — you’re spending about one-third of your life asleep.

 According to the American Sleep Apnea Association, you should feel fresh and alert when you wake up, but many people don’t.

-If you are sleeping for seven to nine hours each night, but only 10 percent of that is deep sleep, you are not getting the 90 minutes you need and might still be tired each day.
+If you’re sleeping for 7 to 9 hours each night, but only 10 percent of that is deep sleep, you’re not getting the 90 minutes you need and might still be tired each day.
 A sleep study may help you figure out what is going on.

 There are a number of possible causes that you might want to discuss with a doctor, including: